 - Pour vodka instead of tequila if you prefer.

-- Make this shandy by the pitcher to make serving a group quick and easy: Increase all of the ingredients in proportion for the number of servings you need.
+- Make this shandy as a punch to make serving a group quick and easy: Increase all of the ingredients in proportion for the number of servings you need.
 When making it ahead of time, hold the beer until you're ready to serve.
 You can also mix up the base (tequila, juices, and syrup) only then add the beer in the individual glasses.

 How Strong Is a Spicy Pineapple Shandy?